How Often Should You Replace Mulch?

 Bark chips/nuggets

-Made from durable tree bark that resists decomposition more than other types of organic mulch, bark mulch is great for around trees or shrubs where you don’t want to constantly replace it.
+Made from durable tree bark that resists decomposition, bark mulch is great for mulching around trees or shrubs where you don’t want to replace it constantly.
 However, they tend to move around if you live in a windy, rainy, or sloped area.

 Wood chips

-If you want mulch that lasts without much upkeep, wood chips are a solid choice.
-They keep things tidy, help the soil stay hydrated, and control pesky weeds.
-However, since they break down slowly, they don’t add as many nutrients to the soil as faster-decomposing mulches, such as leaves or grass clippings.
+Wood chips keep things tidy, help the soil stay hydrated, and control pesky weeds.
+However, since they break down slowly, they don’t add as many nutrients to the soil as faster-decomposing mulches.

 Pine needles

-• How often to replace: Annually or once every two years.
+• Replacement: Annually or once every 2 years

-Pine needles, also known as pine straw, are a durable, low-maintenance organic mulch that lasts well.
+Pine needles, or pine straw, are a durable, low-maintenance organic mulch that lasts well.
 Their long, needle-like shape helps them stay in place better than some other mulches, making them perfect for windy or erosion-prone areas.

 In areas with high moisture, pine needles can become matted and dense, reducing their effectiveness in holding moisture and preventing weeds.